Anyone who has ever gone overboard during a night out knows the nightmarish feeling of laying down and watching the room spin violently.

 Nothing.
 Zip.
 Zilch.
 Nada.

-Vomiting may help lessen the duration of your spins by eliminating the toxins from alcohol sitting in your stomach which has yet to be absorbed into your bloodstream.
-However, by the time the spins have started, the bulk of the damage has been done.
+Vomiting (we just talked about this) may help lessen the duration of your spins by eliminating the toxins from alcohol sitting in your stomach which has yet to be absorbed into your bloodstream.

-Yikes!
-So how can you prevent the spins?
+So what CAN you do to prevent the spins?

 Don’t drink heavily.